 Yogurt - Use thick greek yogurt or for a vegan option, try coconut yogurt instead.

 How To Make A Mango Strawberry Banana Smoothie

-The best thing about smoothies are that they only take a few minutes to make and are oh so delicious.
+The best thing about smoothies is that they only take a few minutes to make and are oh-so delicious.
 This Mango Strawberry Banana Smoothie is no different.

 Step Two: Make the mango layer.
 Add all the ingredients for the mango layer into a clean blender and blend until smooth.